South Carolina relapse prevention

 Triggers are typically those people, places, and things that we associate with drinking or drug use.
 They are internal and external factors that make a person crave drugs.
 This knowledge will help come up with relapse prevention measures.
 One of the most familiar triggers of relapse is withdrawal symptoms such as insomnia and anxiety.

 Whether it’s left-over alcohol or free drugs from friends, both endanger a person to relapse.
 Also, visiting the places that a person purchased or used drugs can accelerate cravings.
 Stress caused by events, such as a death in the family, may also trigger a relapse.
 Several factors can bring about relapse, including isolation, disputes, and joining parties where alcohol and drug use are the norm.
+Our South Carolina relapse prevention program pinpoints your weaknesses and helps you develop skills to overcome the temptation to drink or use.

 Recognizing the early indications of a relapse can help prevent you from resuming drug use.
 Residential treatment following detox is one of the most effective ways to avoid relapse.
 Detox only handles the physical aspect of addiction by helping the body to stabilize and curb withdrawals.
 However, residential, and partial hospitalization programs address the behavioral change modifications that need to occur for a foundation of lasting recovery.